Are you looking for a suitable Hanoi Itinerary 5 days that satisfy your wanderlust? Then you’re on the right page!

 - Or shopping to get some nice souvenirs for your friends and families

-- Overview: The Hanoi 5d4n itinerary is accompanied with the 2 World’s Sites of Vietnam recognized by UNESCO: Trang An Complex (Ninh Binh) and Halong Bay.
+- Overview: The Hanoi 5 days 4 nights itinerary is accompanied with the 2 World’s Sites of Vietnam recognized by UNESCO: Trang An Complex (Ninh Binh) and Halong Bay.
 Here, you will have a chance to visit the must-go destinations of North Vietnam as well as truly discover the beauty from past to present of the capital city

-- Explore the Old Quarter with street food tour
+- Explore the Old Quarter with a street food tour

 - Enjoy the nightlife of Hanoi

 - French Quarter through The Opera House, St. Joseph’s Cathedral is also a good choice

 Day 2: Hanoi – Tam Coc – Hoa Lu – Hanoi